-The vanishing of nintendocore name givers and personified monuments of the genre Horse the Band (last release: Desperate Living in 2009) kicked off rumours about the termination of a whole music scene.
-Eventually it certainly declared the end of an era, but the inspiration taken from the sound systems of classic video game consoles and the soundtracks of their virtual worlds remained an extraordinary ingredient for modern rock and metal bands to step up their game.
+The vanishing of nintendocore name givers and monuments of the genre Horse the Band (last release: Desperate Living, 2009) kicked off rumours about the termination of a whole music scene.
+It was the end of an era, but the inspiration taken from the sound systems of classic video game consoles and the soundtracks of their virtual worlds remained an extraordinary ingredient for modern rock and metal bands to step up their game.
 As usual dedicated underground artists took care of keeping the genre from decaying in the graves of their creators.
 To this day bands are trying to revive what seemed to be lost with their own interpretations of nintendocore.
 One of them are Ditto´s Blood from Mantova, Italy.
 They just released their seconed EP with the name The Lost Files.
 I´m very excited to welcome Player 1 Ferra and Player 2 Kaioh for a quick chat about the genre and their project.

 Hi guys, thanks a lot for making time for this interview.
 How are you doing?

 It’s not time for an interview man, we’re playing CoD XD xD

 You are a two-piece band and I guess the computer is kind of your third member as you compose along bit sounds and effects.
 How do you split the production apart from that?